Does your child have gaps in reading and spelling?

 Hundreds of thousands of children struggle to learn to read and spell.
 They spend hour after tiring hour being fed information, only to eventually be tagged as “unable to read” or labeled with a learning disability that keeps them from being able to spell.

-It’s hard to believe, but according to nation-wide statistics, 64% of fourth graders read below proficient levels.
+It’s hard to believe, but according to statistics reported in 2019, more than 60% of fourth graders in the United States were reading below proficient levels.1 2

 … only four of them would be able to read at a proficient level.
 Just four.
 Six of the children would only be able to read at a basic level or below.